6 signs of a happy cat

 6. Slow blinking

-Either way, researchers have found that when cats and humans slow blink at each other, the cats’ attitudes become warmer and more receptive, and they’re more likely to approach the humans’ outstretched hands.
+Researchers have even found that when cats and humans slow blink at each other, cats become warmer and more receptive, and they’re more likely to approach a person’s outstretched hand.

-For whatever reason, a slow-blinking cat seems to be a relaxed cat in a good mood, who’s ready to make friends.
+For whatever reason, a slow-blinking cat seems to be a relaxed cat in a good mood – and one that’s ready to make friends.

 What should you do if your cat seems stressed or upset?

 Cats are often quite particular about their living space.
-If left to their own devices, they’ll tend to want to keep things familiar and relatively well-organised.
+If left to their own devices, they’ll usually want to keep things familiar and well-organised.

-If your cat is showing the opposite signs to the ones you’re hoping to see – and seems tense and withdrawn – your first step should be to ensure they have a comfortable and consistent living space.
-Make sure they have a tidy sleeping area, cosy alcoves and niches to retreat to if they’re anxious, and regular mealtimes as well.
+If your cat’s showing the opposite signs to the ones you’re hoping to see – and seems tense or withdrawn – your first step should be to make sure they have a comfortable and consistent environment.
+Give them a tidy sleeping area, cosy alcoves and hiding spots, and regular mealtimes.

-Of course, if your cat has been acting unhappy for a prolonged period of time and you can’t figure out why, we recommend getting in touch with your vet.
+Of course, if your cat has been acting unhappy for a prolonged period and you can’t figure out why, it’s always best to speak to your vet.